Explore Restaurants Near Portland

 Classic Indian dishes are easy to find here, particularly in Beaverton and Hillsboro.
 From chutney to mango lassis, the quality and value of an Indian meal is exceptional.
 Chennai Masala garners high praise, as does the buffet; with two locations—one in Beaverton and one in Hillsboro—Swagat Indian Cuisine is an Indian food mainstay with locals and visitors alike.

 For authentic Korean cuisine, look no further than the city of Beaverton.
 With nearly a dozen Korean restaurants within a 1.5-square mile radius, it’s home to acclaimed eateries featuring favorites and delicacies, such as kimchi, pork belly, seafood pancakes, Kalbi beer, and so much more.
-Must-try Korean BBQ includes Nak Won, known for its generous side dishes and pork specialties, Du Kuh Bee, a highly sought-after dining spot and DJK Korean BBQ, which allows you to grill your own meat at the table.
+Must-try Korean BBQ includes Nak Won, known for its generous side dishes and pork specialties, Du Kuh Bee, a highly sought-after dining spot.

 Our destination has made a name for itself in food circles for its wealth of authentic and exotic foods, from meals inspired by the agricultural bounty of the Willamette Valley to trendy global cuisine.